-5.10.060 RWP Amendments
+5.10.040 Regional Waste Plan Amendments

-(a) The Chief Operating Officer shall submit all proposed amendments to the RWP to the Council by ordinance for adoption.

-- (b) Once the Council adopts an amendment to the RWP, the Chief Operating Officer shall submit the amended RWP to the DEQ for approval.
-If the amendment is to the waste reduction program, the Chief Operating Officer shall submit the amended RWP to the DEQ for acceptance and approval. - (c) The Chief Operating Officer may correct technical mistakes discovered in the RWP administratively without petition, notice, or hearing.
-[Ord.
-08-1183A; Ord.
-19-1432.]
+- (a) The Chief Operating Officer may recommend amendments to the Regional Waste Plan for consideration by Council.
+Council may adopt amendments to the Regional Waste Plan by ordinance. - (b) If Council adopts an amendment to the Regional Waste Plan that affects the waste reduction program, the Chief Operating Officer will submit the applicable amendments to the DEQ for review and approval. - (c) The Chief Operating Officer may administratively correct any typographical or scrivener's errors discovered in the Regional Waste Plan without further petition, notice, or hearing.